K2050896/finewbie/README.md

 # Finewbie: Personal Investment Advisor for Beginners
 Capstone Project, December 2017, University of Toronto

-This is the directory of the Capstone Project fall 2017, University of Toronto.
+This is the directory of the Capstone Project, fall 2017, University of Toronto.
 This directory contains practical information on the project implementation and how to run it.
-For more detailed explanation of the project (goals, implemented algorithms, ...), please refer to the report (`Report.pdf`).

-The purpose of this project is to learn various vulnerable points of a terrorist network by identifying a set of key players whose roles are vital to the success of such organizations.
-We seek to develop an appropriate methodology to evaluate the importance of each terrorist to the effectiveness of the network as a whole, and identify an optimal set of key terrorists that we recommend should be targeted in order to debilitate the network.
+The proposed challenge is to design a personal asset-liability management tool which recommends the optimal investment strategy for any individual with any unique financial circumstances and profile, and for any type of goal he/she aspires to achieve through investing.
+The final outcome is a **web-based robo-advisor** which works on a complex, sophisticated optimization method, accounting for many realistic factors.

+(`Report.pdf`) is a 69-page document, fullying underlying all details of the project development.
+For a brief overview, please refer to (`Presentation.pdf`).
+For a well-documented demonstration of the web application, refer to (`Demonstration.pdf`).

 ## Getting Started